BibleClinger/F4DXWrapper/README.md

 # Purpose

 BMS, at least up to 4.35, does not have a dedicated server.
 The client must function as a server.
 Additionally, the server instance *must* enter the 3D world when hosting Campaigns and Tactical Engagements, even if it is to be used as a dedicated server.
-This unncessary rendering puts a strain on the Falcon BMS server.
+This unnecessary rendering puts a strain on the Falcon BMS server.

 This DLL is meant as a lightweight interim solution to mitigate server stress until a proper dedicated server is created.